 The Kentucky Checklists for a Bright Future offer a one page checklist of the most important things parents and youth can do to prepare for meaningful employment and financial security at each age.
 The checklists also include the most important resources you need along the way.

 This module describes the strongest, evidence-based correlates of post-school competitive employment for youth with intellectual and developmental disabilities.
-The second part of the module discusses four additional variables related to successful transitions for students with significant disabilities, and highlights the resources available to educators and other professionals in Kentucky in putting these predictor variables into practice.
+The second part of the module discusses three additional variables related to successful transitions for students with significant disabilities, and highlights the resources available to educators and other professionals in Kentucky in putting these predictor variables into practice.

 EMP 101 is an overview of the current status of employment outcomes for youths with intellectual and developmental disabilities in KY, the key steps in the transition process itself, the legal requirements and the roles of each agency, types of employment (competitive, supported, and customized), and the development of measurable post-secondary goals for transition-age youth.
 The module has a series of guiding questions, which form the basic structure of the module, with interactive questions interspersed throughout.
 We are now able to offer professional development/continuing education credits for individuals who successfully complete the training.